BWeng20/ruFSM/README.md

 `rfsm MySM.scxml`

 The scxml will be parsed and the resulting FSM will be executed.
 The app prompts for events that are send via the external-event-queue.
 Enter 'help' to display some usage information.

+Remind that Tracer uses "log" for any outut, to see it on console, you will need to set the log level before starting rfsm.
+E.g. by a`export RUST_LOG=debug` or depending on your OS, `set RUST_LOG=debug`.